-[7] Ps Port
+[1] STATIC Port

-This 1/8 - NPT port is the Ps (Static) port of the unit.
 This port can be used to connect to the Static port of the Unit Under Test (UUT).
-This port will have a factory-installed AN-4 fitting.
-This port is "Teed" into the Ps port on the front panel.
+This port has a factory-installed AN-4 fitting.
+This port is "Teed" into the STATIC port on the front panel.

-Caution: If this port is not connected to a UUT then it must be plugged/ capped while the 6500 is operational.
+Caution: If this port is not connected to a UUT then it must be plugged/ capped while the 6580 is operational.

-Caution: A Unit Under Test must not be connected to this port or disconnected from this port unless the 6500 is in Measure Mode.
+Caution: A UUT must not be connected to this port or disconnected from this port unless the 6580 is in Measure Mode.